rippedpiracy/docs/PC Software/games.md

 [**GreenLuma 2020**](https://cs.rin.ru/forum/viewtopic.php?t=103709) - A tool that can unlock DLCs for legitimately owned Games, bypass Steam region locks, bypass Family Sharing restrictions, unlock Steam achievements for unowned Games and more.

 <sub>Check out the Release Board of [CS.RIN.RU](https://cs.rin.ru/forum/viewforum.php?f=29) and the [RIN SteamInternals](https://cs.rin.ru/forum/viewtopic.php?t=65887) for more useful Game Piracy Tools.</sub>

-[**Flashpoint**](https://bluemaxima.org/flashpoint/downloads/) - Preservation project for Adobe Flash Games.
-With it, you can play your childhood's Games, again.
-Use Flashpoint Infinity for general use and messing around.

 > **DDL:** Direct Download, where you can download a file from a server usually done through your Browser.